 Jocelyn Viterna, Women in War (London: Oxford University Press, 2013).
-Based on over 200 interviews with El Salvadorian women, the author looks at "Gender, Violence and the Micro-Processes of Mobilization" to conclude it's not easy being a female in a wartime situation.
-This work is very interested in the gender truths which 12 years of war threw up.
+Based on 230 interviews with El Salvadorian women, the author looks at "Gender, Violence and the Micro-Processes of Mobilization" to conclude it's not easy being a female in a wartime situation.
+This work is very interested in the gender truths which the 12 years of war threw up as women were mobilized for combat and concludes that for many women, gender norms were widespread even under the tutelage of the Farabundo Marti National Liberation Front (FMLN) in which numerous women served in combat from 1980-1992.
+Over 75,000 people lost their lives.

 William Vollmann, The Ice-Shire (New York: Viking, 1990).
-A curious blend of the sagas and travelogue to real places and dream-scapes along the Viking trail to Greenland and Vineland.
+A curious blend of the sagas and travelogue to real places and dreamscapes along the Viking trail to Greenland and Vineland.
 See especially, "Freydis Eiriksdottir or How the Frost Came to Vineland the Good," pp. 129-340.
 As the pregnant Freydis confronts the Skraelings, she shouts "Oh, you'd like me to take my shirt off, would you?
 I'll show you, you savage thralls, you Hell meat."
-"Sharpening" her sword on her breast, she attacks and the Skraelings flee but the Vikings decide the future is not on their side.
+"Sharpening" her sword on her breast, she attacks and the Skraelings flee, but the Vikings decide the future is not on their side and eventually sail back to Greenland.